q1e123/Network-resource-monitor/README.md

 You can either compile client and server at the same time or each one at a time by using their CMake files.

 ## Prerequisites
-You need to have installed wxWidgets library.
+You need to have installed wxWidgets library, SOCI and the database you want to use.
 [Compioling wxWidgets](https://wiki.wxwidgets.org/Compiling_and_getting_started)
 [How to setup wxWidgets in Visual Studio](https://www.youtube.com/watch?v=sRhoZcNpMb4)

+You can compile the project using cmake.
 ## Linux
 You can use the make to compile it.
 ```